ismailpadem/llama3.1-text_search/README.md

 **llama3.1-text_search**

-*This project processes PDF files to extract sentences, embeds them using a language model, and stores them in a Pinecone index.
-It provides both gRPC and FastAPI interfaces to query for similar sentences.**
+*This project processes PDF files to extract sentences, embeds them using a language model, and stores them in a Pinecone index.*

 *To run the project, first download Ollama from*:
 `https://ollama.com/download`